Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/traits/half-elf.md

 A creature with this trait is part human and part elf.
 An ability with this trait can be used or selected only by half-elves.

+A prominent heritage in the Inner Sea region, half-elves share characteristics with both elves and humans.

 - **Categories**: Ancestry & Heritage, Creature